hub-se/BugLoRD/README.md

 - an AST based language model builder, using the [JavaParser](https://github.com/javaparser/javaparser) project,
 - tools for syntactic and semantic tokenization of Java source files.

-Needs the [utilities](https://github.com/hub-se/utilities) project as a requirement to compile.
+Needs the [HUB-SE-framework](https://github.com/hub-se/HUB-SE-framework) as a requirement to compile.
 (Download and execute 'mvn install' to add the needed jar-file to your local maven repository.)

 To compile the tool, generate executable jar-files and JavaDoc, simply run 'mvn install' in the main project directory.